SBangarh/ml-project-unsupervised-learning/README.md

 ## Future goals
 1. improve my understanding of the theory behind the models and how it works
 2. apply models I have learned to data that is not project related
+3. play around with feature engineering a bit more; there is more information in the data